How I create a deer hide drum: steps, know-how and symbolism

 The circular frame symbolizes the natural cycle of the world: all that lives returns to the Earth.

-I make it from local wood (often ash or maple), sanded and oiled by hand to guarantee strength and lightness.
+I make it from local wood (often ash or maple), sanded and oiled by hand to ensure strength and lightness.

-This circle is more than a support: it represents the unity between the elements, the seasons and the sacred directions.
+This circle is more than a support: it represents the unity between elements, seasons, and sacred directions.

-The circle of the drum reminds us that everything is connected: the Earth, the sky, humans and animals.
+The drum's circle reminds us that everything is connected: Earth, sky, humans, and animals.

-🔗 Braiding and tension: the balance of sound
+🔗 Lacing and tension: the balance of sound

 The drum is assembled entirely by hand.

-I stretch the skin with a natural leather lace, crossed in a star shape on the back.
+I stretch the hide with a natural leather lace, crisscrossed in a star shape on the back.

-This braiding unites the four directions, symbols of balance and harmony.
+This lacing unites the four directions, symbols of balance and harmony.

-The final tension is adjusted according to the desired vibration: neither too tight nor too loose, so that the drum retains its stable and deep resonance.
+The final tension is adjusted according to the desired vibration: neither too tight nor too loose, so that the drum maintains its stable and deep resonance.

 🌾 Drying: respecting time

-Once the assembly is complete, the drum must dry for several days.
+Once assembly is complete, the drum must dry for several days.

 I let the process follow its natural rhythm, without artificial heat.

-During this time, I ensure that the space is peaceful and that the energy around it remains clear and balanced.
+During this period, I ensure the space is peaceful and the surrounding energy remains clear and balanced.

-Drying allows the skin to find its perfect tension and express its own sound.
+Drying allows the hide to find its perfect tension and express its own sound.

-When the drum is completely dry, I gently tap its center to hear its first sound.
+When the drum is completely dry, I gently strike its center to hear its first sound.

 It's a unique moment: the drum comes to life.

-Each vibration tells a story — that of nature, of the wood, of the skin, and of the hand that shaped it.
+Each vibration tells a story — that of nature, wood, hide, and the hand that shaped it.

-It's a sound that connects, that soothes, and that recenters.
+It's a sound that connects, soothes, and centers.

 Each drum is custom-made.